 - Text files full of lists of hosts

 - Querying systems like hiera or ldap

 - Rest calls to systems like CMDBs and dasbhoards like foreman

 These should be simple plugins that just returns an array of node identities, they should have names and any rpc client should be able to select one on the CLI using some flag

 The default should also be settable in the config file of the client so that someone might decide to never use the network discovery – unless they override it on the CLI

 There will need to be a way to parse arguments to these for example if you have a plugin that discovers against a text file you might want to provide the file name on the CLI as well

 #1 Updated by R.I.
-Pienaar about 2 years ago
+Pienaar over 2 years ago

 There is a hacktacular proof of concept in ripienaar/poc/master/discover_plugins that lets you set default_discovery_mode=flatfile in the client.cfg and then it will just never do network discovery at all anymore.

 Copying the commit here that details the status of this POC